Skip to Content

 Prerequisites

-• createUnchurnHandler imported from @unchurn.dev/widget/nextjs
+• createUnchurnHandler imported from @unchurn.dev/widget/server

 • One of the auth systems below already configured in your project